a0s/tinkoff-invest-status/README.md

 tinkoff-invest-status
 =====================

-Working with [Tinkoff Invest OpenAPI](https://github.com/TinkoffCreditSystems/invest-openapi).
+Works with [Tinkoff Invest OpenAPI](https://github.com/TinkoffCreditSystems/invest-openapi).
 Returns portfolio and currencies to STDOUT in JSON format.

 How to use